You are here

 Filled with cypress knees, tupelo, gum trees, and alligators, Cypress Lake lies at the very heart of the UL Lafayette campus.
 This majestic lake is a popular attraction for both visitors and students alike, showcasing the simple beauty of Acadiana's native flora and fauna.
 Further accenting the natural beauty and ambience of the University environment are the approximately 300 Live Oaks scattered about the main campus, many of them having existed here for over a century.
 The University was originally conceived as a rectangular campus centered around an open quadrangle.
 However, expansion during the 1950's and 1960's forced the University to expand beyond these original boundaries.
 The most recent additions to the campus include C.L.
 Rougeou Hall, the Life Science Center, and Abdalla Hall, located in the University Research Park.

-Located adjacent to the main campus on 145 acres of prime University property, University Common is best known as the home of the USGS National Wetlands Research Center and the NOAA Estuarune Habitat Coastal Fisheries Research Center.
+Located adjacent to the main campus on 145 acres of prime University property, the South Campus Research Park is best known as the home of the USGS National Wetlands Research Center and the NOAA Estuarune Habitats Coastal Fisheries Research Center.
 Our University was selected as the home for these institutions in large part due to the sterling reputation of our University's renowned Biology Department.
-Other University Commons residents include the Center for Business and Information Technology, the NASA Regional Application Center, The Lafayette Primary Care Center, the U.S. Army Corps of Engineers, and the U.S. Department of Agriculture.
+Other University Commons residents include the Center for Business and Information Technology, the Regional Application Center, The Lafayette Primary Care Center, the U.S. Army Corps of Engineers, and the U.S. Department of Agriculture.

 You are welcome to schedule a tour of our beautiful campus.